cs3org/reva/changelog/unreleased/http-router.md

-Change: Declare HTTP routes instead of handing the server one handler per service
+Change: Let HTTP services declare the routes they serve

-Every HTTP service used to expose a single handler mounted under a prefix, and route inside it however it liked: some with chi, some by splitting the path by hand, one with a `ServeMux` of its own.
-The server matched the longest prefix, stripped it, and passed the rest on, which is why four services had to undo that stripping with `r.URL.RawPath = ""` before their router would match a percent-encoded path.
+Every HTTP service used to hand the server a single handler mounted under a configurable prefix, and route inside it however it liked: some with chi, some by splitting the path by hand.
+Services now declare their routes on a router built on the standard library's ServeMux, and the server serves all of them from one table.

-Services now declare their routes on a `pkg/rhttp/router.Router`, built on the standard library's `ServeMux`, and the server serves all of them from one router.
-Patterns are absolute, so a request is matched once against the whole server rather than once per prefix and again inside a service; methods are part of the route, so a wrong method answers 405 instead of falling through; and a handler that owns its URL space and cannot be restated as patterns - tus, `pprof.Index`, WebDAV - is mounted, receiving the request path untouched.
+Patterns are absolute, so a request is matched once instead of once per prefix and again inside a service.
+Methods are part of the route, so a wrong method answers 405.
+The paths exempt from authentication are declared on the routes themselves and read off the matched route, rather than kept in a separate list that could drift from what is actually served.

-The paths exempt from authentication are no longer a list each service keeps next to, but separate from, its routing.
-A route declares itself unprotected, and the server derives the list from the declared routes, so the two can no longer drift apart.

-`ocdav` used to be mounted at the root and so answered every unmatched URL.
-It now declares the eight entry points it actually serves (`/dav`, `/webdav`, `/remote.php`, `/status.php`, `/s`, `/apps/files`, `/index.php/s` and `/ocm-provider`), and anything else gets an honest 404.

-Change: Remove the configurable prefix of HTTP services

-Each HTTP service took a `prefix` setting naming the path it was served under.
-It was never really free: clients and federated peers have to agree on these paths up front, and for most services the value is fixed by a specification - `/.well-known/ocm` by the OCM spec, `/ocs/v1.php` and `/remote.php/dav` by the ownCloud clients. `pprof` had already given up and overwrote whatever was configured with `/debug`.

-The prefix is now a constant per service.
-A `prefix` left in a config file is ignored, so a deployment that set one to something other than the default has to move its clients to the default path.
+Two consequences for existing configurations.
+The `prefix` setting of every HTTP service is gone: the path is now a constant, and a `prefix` left in a config file is ignored, so a deployment that set one to a non-default value has to move its clients.
+And `ocdav`, which was mounted at the root and therefore answered every unmatched URL, now declares the eight entry points it actually serves, so anything else gets a 404.

 https://github.com/cs3org/reva/pull/5831

-Change: Decide HTTP authentication from the matched route

-Whether a request needed authentication was decided by matching its path against a list of path prefixes, assembled at startup from each service.
-The list had no connection to the routing that followed, so a route added under an exempt prefix became unauthenticated without anyone saying so.

-The server now resolves the route a request will reach before the middleware chain runs, and the auth middleware reads the exemption off that route.
-A request that resolves to no route is treated as authenticated rather than exempt.

-Enhancement: Add an HTTP gateway

-A reva deployment spread over several processes needed something in front to decide which of them a request belongs to, and that something had to be told: a reverse proxy configured with one location per path prefix, written by hand and kept in step with the services by hand.

-The new `gateway` HTTP service is that entry point, and it is told nothing.
-Every HTTP service advertises the routes it declared in the service registry, and the gateway mirrors them into a router of the same kind the services use, so a request is matched at the gateway exactly as it would be at the service: same patterns, same precedence, the same 404 and 405.
-Adding an endpoint, or a whole service, changes nothing here.

-The node serving a matched route is resolved per request, so nodes appearing and going away are picked up without waiting for the mirror to refresh.
-The request is forwarded with its path exactly as it arrived - neither canonicalized nor decoded - which is what WebDAV clients require.
-The gateway does not authenticate: it forwards, and the service applies its own auth to the route that was matched.

-A service whose routes cannot be mirrored, because two patterns overlap without one being more specific, is dropped from the table on its own rather than taking the other services with it.